tsleolima/FredBoat/CONTRIBUTING.md

 Each command is provided a `CommandContext` during execution.
 This context provides access to the invoker, guild, textchannel, message, parsed arguments etc. Further more it provides convenience methods to reply to users.

 ### Help
 Each command is required to provide a proper help string explaining all possible usages and arguments.
-If you're command gets too complex for that, adding an additional page to the official documentation (example: [Permissions commands](https://fredboat.com/docs/permissions) may be discussed.
+If your command gets too complex for that, adding an additional page to the official documentation (example: [Permissions commands](https://fredboat.com/docs/permissions) may be discussed.

-Commands intended for public use (read: non-admin, non-maintenance commands) are required to be translated.
+Commands intended for public use (read: non-admin, non-maintenance commands) are required to support translation.

 ### Translations
 See [Translations](https://github.com/Frederikam/FredBoat/blob/master/CONTRIBUTING.md#translations) for more details on our flow of adding new strings to translation files.